Aggregation of study load 010-22033035

 There is no requirement for evidence for an aggregation assessment in a new claim or claim re-assessment if the student advises:

-- their study load adds up to at least 75% of the EFTSL over the academic year, or
+- their study-load adds up to at least 75% of the Equivalent Full-time Student Load (EFTSL) over the aggregation period, or

-- they have an approved concessional study load, and their study load adds up to an approved concessional study load percentage over the academic year.
-For example, a student is approved for a 66% concessional study load if they:
+- they have an approved concessional study-load, and their study-load adds up to an approved concessional study-load percentage over the aggregation period.
+For example, a student is approved for a 66% concessional study-load if they:

 - proof of enrolment documents